Skip to main content

 DEPARTMENT OF PHYSICS

-This is a tenure-track position with an initial appointment to be made on a fixed-term contract of three years.
-Re-appointment thereafter is subject to mutual agreement.
-Tenure is expected to be attained within six years.
+The initial appointment will be offered on a fixed-term contract of one year.
+Re-appointment thereafter will be subject to mutual agreement.

 Salary will be commensurate with qualifications and experience.